Working memory: Role in academic achievement

 Working memory capacity is correlated with learning outcomes in literacy and numeracy.
 Initial evidence for this relation comes from the correlation between working-memory capacity and reading comprehension, as first observed by Daneman and Carpenter (1980) and confirmed in a later meta-analytic review of several studies.
 Subsequent work found that working memory performance in primary school children accurately predicted performance in mathematical problem solving.
 One longitudinal study showed that a child's working memory at 5 years old is a better predictor of academic success than IQ.

+In another research they have found that children with low working memory struggle in completing activities, staying focus and remembering instructions in the academic setting.
+They found that students may seem inattentive or not motivated, but in reality they are experiencing limitations in working memory capacity (Alloway, T.P.
+2009).

 A randomized controlled study of 580 children in Germany indicated that working memory training at age six had a significant positive effect in spatial working memory immediately after training, and that the effect gradually transferred to other areas, with significant and meaningful increases in reading comprehension, mathematics (geometry), and IQ (measured by Raven matrices).
 Additionally, a marked increase in ability to inhibit impulses was detected in the follow-up after one year, measured as a higher score in the Go-No Go task.
 Four years after the treatment, the effects persisted and was captured as a 16 percentage point higher acceptance rate to the academic track (German Gymnasium), as compared to the control group.

 In a large-scale screening study, one in ten children in mainstream classrooms were identified with working memory deficits.
 The majority of them performed very poorly in academic achievements, independent of their IQ.
 Similarly, working memory deficits have been identified in national curriculum low-achievers as young as seven years of age.
 Without appropriate intervention, these children lag behind their peers.
 A recent study of 37 school-age children with significant learning disabilities has shown that working memory capacity at baseline measurement, but not IQ, predicts learning outcomes two years later.
 This suggests that working memory impairments are associated with low learning outcomes and constitute a high risk factor for educational underachievement for children.
 In children with learning disabilities such as dyslexia, ADHD, and developmental coordination disorder, a similar pattern is evident.